MozPhoenixClubJUET/Tachyon2K19-TopContributor/Technical Contribution/readme.md

   * Fixing error

 * Web Development
-  * Making Codes from given template
+  * Design website as similar to provided template
-  * Fixing error in yhe existing code
+  * Fixing error in the existing code

 * Implementation of Algorithm
+  * Making of codes from provided Algorithm

 * Data Science/Big Data